MoVehrs/DynRPG-Plugins/dynamic_quickpatch/README.md

 ## Installation

-1. Place the `DynamicQuickPatch.dll` file in your game's DynPlugins folder.
+1. Place the `dynamic_quickpatch.dll` file in your game's DynPlugins folder.
 2. Configure the plugin in your `DynRPG.ini` file (see below).

 ## Configuration